onurcbayrak/Manhole-GUI/README.md

 **Detection weights** (YOLO `.pt`): bring your own.
 The project's paper uses SAS-enhanced YOLOv11m / YOLOv8s.
 Any Ultralytics-format `.pt` works.
 Keep the file wherever you like — it's not part of the repo (`.pt` files are `.gitignore`'d because they're large and specific to your training).

 **SAM3 weights** (`sam3.pt`, ~3.4 GB): optional.
 Download from the model provider and place anywhere; the app remembers the last-used path.

-For distribution, consider [Hugging Face Model Hub](https://huggingface.co/) or [Zenodo](https://zenodo.org/) for the weights, and link to them from this README once the paper is out.

 ---

 ## Keyboard shortcuts